0zown3/CHASE/README.md

 Impact
 ----------------

 There is an immense backlog of threat reports that the ATT&CK team (and others) still need to analyze and map to ATT&CK to strengthen their detection mechanisms.
 CHASE will help alleviate the still manual process of finding relevant reports to provide to TRAM by searching the Internet for them.

-The analyst can then focus on verifying TRAM's results and continuing to train its model.
+CHASE also segments this process from TRAM, that way, TRAM can focus directly on effectively detecting TTPs rather than worry about where it gets these reports from as well.
+This plugin then makes it more practical to incorporate TRAM in a microservice architecture.
+It would then become trivial to automate interaction with CHASE so it consistently provides reports to TRAM.

 TODO
 --------------